Chart Color Schemes

 Warwick faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 13.1%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.4%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 38.6% of residents aged 15+ holding vocational credentials – advanced diplomas at 8.3% and certificates at 30.3%.
+The area's university qualification rate is 13.1%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.4%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.8%).
+Vocational credentials are prevalent, with 38.6% of residents aged 15+ holding them, including advanced diplomas (8.3%) and certificates (30.3%).

 Frequently Asked Questions - Education